 - Journal daily on how your experiences are shaping your life.

 - Meditate for a few minutes daily.
-It can be really hard at first but if it gets hard, take a rest, don’t quit.
+It can be really hard at first but if it gets hard, take a rest, and don’t quit.
 Just follow simple meditation music and watch your thoughts come and go for a few minutes until you notice there are no more thoughts.
 Soon a time will come when you will not fight with your thoughts, but let them pass with ease.
 And find a few moments of complete silence.
 That is the time when you are completely relaxed.

 This is a great way to quiet your mind and engage it in one activity- coloring your the images in front of you.
-When you put your stressful or worry thoughts aside and get creative with colors, your find inner peace.
-And that is same as spiritual care.
+When you put your stressful or worrying thoughts aside and get creative with colors, you find inner peace.
+And that is the same as spiritual care.
 It works for my family members who can’t quiet themselves for even 5 minutes.
-I loved this coloring book by New Seasons (Affiliate Link) because it comes with 31 images on one sided perforated pages.
+I loved this coloring book by New Seasons (Affiliate Link) because it comes with 31 images on one-sided perforated pages.
 This allows me to tear the pages once I complete the coloring and display them in the photo frames.
 Every time, I see my creation, I feel a sense of happiness that I can’t explain here in words.
 Try it yourself.
 They have different themes of images.
 I usually complete one coloring page in a few weeks.
 It is also excellent for gifting to friends and family.
 I personally love Country Gardens and Fresh Flowers for my friend who loves gardening.
 Ocean Treasures for hubby.

 - Those of you who find it hard to pray or meditate, look into A Course in Miracles (Affiliate link)

 It is a 365 days guide to find yourself and unite with the spirit within.
 First few weeks, you will be very confused like I was.
 But slowly, you will learn to see things for what they are and respond to them peacefully rather than reacting to them.